personium/template-app-cell/doc/HowToDeploy.md

 We recommend 7-zip for Windows environment.
 Example: app-minimal.bar
 1. Upload files (see the diagram below) to the app cell's main box using the CellManager.
+Unforntunately, the Cell Manager currently only support uploading one file at a time.
 ![Main box of MinimalApp](MinimalApp_MainBox.png)
+1.

 ## How to Install the app
 You can install by either of the following ways.